 But something was missing.
 Where were the iconic Cypress trees of Tuscany?
 The rolling hills?
 The ancient villas?
 Certainly not in the city.

-Forty minutes by car from the Chiusi-Chianciano Terme train station, this 5-star luxury hotel and spa resort is set in a splendid Italian villa located on a hilltop in the Val d’Orcia, a UNESCO World Heritage site.
+Forty minutes by car from the Chiusi-Chianciano Terme train station, the Adler Thermae Tuscana is a 5-star luxury hotel and spa resort set in a splendid Italian villa located on a hilltop in the Val d’Orcia, a UNESCO World Heritage site.